 This is where a limitation of liability clause comes in.

 Limitation of liability is often used as a clause in contracts.
-If you are a business, using a limited liability clause can help in minimising the risk of damages, should something happen and it causes a loss to your clients.
+If you are a business, using a limited liability clause can help in minimising the risk of excessive damages, should something occur that causes a loss to your clients.
+It is advisable to review your contract with a legal professional – you can read more about ensuring your contracts are solid in our Why a Lawyer Should Review Your Contract article.

-However, it’s important to ensure the clause is drafted fairly and is compliant with other regulations to ensure it is actually enforceable
+However, it’s important to ensure the clause is drafted fairly and complies with current regulations to ensure it is indeed enforceable.

 In this article, we’ll go through some of the main questions often asked about limitation of liability clauses, such as: